 Install the Agent

-To install or upgrade to the latest 4.1.x version of the agent and its dependencies, run the pip install command as follows:
+To install or upgrade to the latest version of the agent, run the pip install command as follows:

 When there are multiple packages, you can locate the agent using the

 pip list command or using the List packages facility at https://pypi.python.org/pypi and then find "appdynamics" in the output.
-Here is sample output from the List packages command:
+Here is sample output:

 For production deployments, AppDynamics recommends that you freeze the versions of dependencies so that they are not upgraded in production without first being deployed to your test/staging environments.
 The command to install (or upgrade to) a particular version of the AppDynamics Python Agent is: